A Guide to Kitchen Lighting from Litecraft

 How to create a kitchen lighting scheme

 One of the most effective ways to light a kitchen is to create a layered lighting scheme.
 The days of lighting a room with one single ceiling light are over.
-Instead, use a mix of ambient lighting, task lighting and accent lighting to create a functional and aesthetic arrangement.
+Instead, use a mix of the following lighting to create a functional and aesthetic arrangement.

-Ambient Lighting: Ambient lighting can be thought of as the general lighting in a room, provides an overall level of illumination.
+Ambient Lighting can be thought of as the general lighting in a room, provides an overall level of illumination.
 Ambient lighting should provide a comfortable level of brightness without being too dull or too harsh.
 Ceiling lights, pendant lights and recessed down-lights can all be used effectively as ambient kitchen lighting.

 Kitchen Ceiling Spotlights